gaza30/azure-node-docker-paas/readme.md

 This will add three files to your project, the two compose YAML files we can ignore.
 The **Dockerfile** is what we're interested in.
 We don't need to make any changes but if you're unfamiliar with Docker, it's worth opening and looking at, if you've created Docker images before, then move on.
 Here is some high level explanation of what the **Dockerfile** is doing:
 - Since, a Docker image is nothing but a series of layers built on top of each other, you always start from a base image.
 The `FROM` command sets this base image, here we're using an image pre-built with Node.js.
 This is an official image published by the Node foundation and [hosted on Dockerhub](https://hub.docker.com/_/node/).
+The default image is the Alpine Linux variant, which means it is very small and lightweight
 - The series of `COPY` and `RUN` commands go about running the `npm install` just as we did earlier and also copying in your app source into the image.
 - The `EXPOSE` command is a hint which ports your application and will be listening on, and need to be mapped out to the container when it runs.
 - The last `CMD` part is what starts the app up, just as we did with `npm start`.